tlmatjuda/qa-gorest-automation/README.md

     base-url: "https://gorest.co.in/public/v2"
 ```

+> Values can be overridden via system props or env if needed.

 👉 That’s it!
 This minimal configuration ensures:
 - QABase parent manages plugins & dependencies.
 - REST DSL and helpers are available out of the box.